nhattruongNeoVim/dotfiles/README.md

     >
     >Go to Appearance -> Icons -> Candy-icons

-Congratulations, at this point you successfully have configured your linux distribution.
+**Congratulations!** at this point you successfully have configured your linux distribution.
 # (￣ y▽ ￣)╭ Ohohoho.....